| || |

 City representatives work with the Roseville Chamber of Commerce and various civic groups, industry associations, and public-interest forums to raise awareness of community issues and broaden the discussion on solutions.
 At the same time, City Council members host town hall-style meetings called "Council Coffees," where they engage in informal discussion with community members on topics of interest, ensuring another opportunity for the community to join the conversation.

 The effort continues from there into the digital realm.
+The City is exploring opportunities to use newer technologies such as Facebook Live and online town halls to enhance opportunities for information sharing between government and the people it serves.
 The City’s online e-notify service offers free e-mail subscriptions on a range of topics from traffic alerts and public safety to policy items.
-The City is actively engaged in a variety of social media channels, which also offer the opportunity for two-way interaction.
+The City is actively engaged in a variety of social media channels: Facebook, NextDoor, Twitter, Instagram, YouTube, and Pinterest, which also offer the opportunity for two-way interaction.

 Launched in FY2014-15, the Open Data Portal offers a single website location where City data can be accessed.
 Initial data sets include often-requested items such as permits and crime statistics.
-As we expand this base to include more data such as stale-dated checks, this will provide round-the-clock access to City data and reduce the amount of time spent filling regular requests for public records.
+As we expand this base to include more data, this will provide round-the-clock access to City data and reduce the amount of time spent filling regular requests for public records.